pvbestinfoo/Atari_8-Bit_Rom_Image_File_Explorer/README.md

 Furthermore the file type drop-down menu can be used to force changing file type (this feature is a work in progress).

-In case of an ATR file or XFD file loaded in ARIFE that would be smaller than a real Atari disk in size, then it will be converted into a full size ATR disk image in memory.
+In case of an ATR file or XFD file loaded in ARIFE Tool that would be smaller than a real Atari disk in size, then it will be converted into a full size ATR disk image in memory.

 # The listing saving features

-ARIFE now features several possibilities to save the listing for your own purpose, by clicking the corresponding button.
+ARIFE Tool now features several possibilities to save the listing for your own purpose, by clicking the corresponding button.

 ![image](https://github.com/user-attachments/assets/49a9816b-bebb-433b-a51b-2d3520993b1c)

-The display window is the HTML element \<pre id="show"\>, at the bottom right in the ARIFE page - let's call it the _'show'_ window.
+The display window is the HTML element \<pre id="show"\>, at the bottom right in the ARIFE Tool page - let's call it the _'show'_ window.
 This is the window that can be saved.

 ![image](https://github.com/user-attachments/assets/159a1cec-2877-4175-ab06-c3068cf0d9ff)